NCIP/keyword-search/README.md

 ==============================
-Welcome to the caTissue Keyword Search Project!
+Welcome to the Keyword Search Project!
 =====================================

 caTissue Suite uses Keyword Search to provide searching and indexing capabilities.

-The caTissue Keyword Search is distributed under the BSD 3-Clause License.
+The Keyword Search is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.

 You will find more details about the caTissue Keyword Search in the following links: